16 Potential Benefits Of Alfalfa For Skin, Hair, And Health

 • May Aggravate Autoimmune Diseases

 Long-term use of alfalfa may stimulate the autoimmune system and aggravate autoimmune diseases.
-Alfalfa seeds contain L-canavanine, an amino acid that may trigger systemic lupus erythematosusi X An autoimmune condition when the immune system attacks its tissues, leading to fatigue and joint pain. (an autoimmune disease) (19).
+Alfalfa seeds contain L-canavanine, an amino acid that may trigger systemic lupus erythematosusi An autoimmune condition when the immune system attacks its tissues, leading to fatigue and joint pain. (an autoimmune disease) (19).

-People with other autoimmune disorders, such as multiple sclerosisi XA condition when the immune system attacks the nerves' protective layer and results in visual loss or poor movements. , should avoid the consumption of alfalfa.
+People with other autoimmune disorders, such as multiple sclerosisi A condition when the immune system attacks the nerves' protective layer and results in visual loss or poor movements. , should avoid the consumption of alfalfa.

-According to the Centers for Disease Control and Prevention, children, senior citizens, pregnant individuals, and people with a compromised immune system should avoid the intake of alfalfa.
+Children, senior citizens, pregnant individuals, and people with a compromised immune system should avoid the intake of alfalfa.
 This is due to the possible contamination of the sprouts in some parts (20).
 Sprouts, in general, could be contaminated by bacteria (21).

 • May Interact With Drugs